 - All youth skaters need to have an adult who is responsible for them at the rink during the entire hour of Learn to Skate class.
 Our coaches are unable to monitor skaters once they have left the ice.

 - All of our classes are taught by JSC coaches who are registered with Learn to Skate USA and have passed a USFSA safe sport background check.

 - We highly recommend that all skaters skate at least two times a week.
 The rink has an open skate calendar available online and at the rink.

 When Registering Skaters:

 Snowplow Sam – This class is for all skaters between the ages of 4 & 5.

-Beginning Youth & Adult – Any skater over the age of 6 that has never had a formal skating lesson should be registered as a beginner skater.
-Coaches assess skater’s skill levels during the first day and will move the skater to the appropriate group as needed.
+Beginning Youth & Adult (Youth Basic Skills & Adult Level 1) – Any skater age 6 or over that has never had a formal skating lesson should be registered as a beginner skater.
+Coaches will assess each skater’s skill level during the first day and will move the skater to the appropriate group as needed.

-Beginning Figure Skaters / Advanced Basic Skills – Skaters that have passed level 4 are considered advanced youth / beginning figure skaters.
-Skaters at this level will have been skating with JSC or another program for at least one, possibly several years.
-This is not an entry level class.
+Advanced Learn to Skate / Beginning Figure Skaters – Skaters that have passed level 4 are considered advanced Learn to Skate / beginning figure skaters.
+Skaters at this level will have been skating with JSC or another program for at least one or more years.
+These are not entry level classes.

 If you have questions regarding what class to register a skater for, please email email@example.com

-Advanced Youth & Adult / Beginning Figure Skaters (Youth Levels 5-8, Adult Levels 4-6): We provide two (2) classes per week for this level of skater and encourage skating 3 or more days a week.
+We provide two (2) classes per week for this level of skater and encourage skating 3 or more days a week.
 At least one of these days should be a group or private lesson.
-The other two days may be at an open skate, lesson, synchronized skating class, or any combination of these.
+The other two days may be at an open skate, group or private lesson, or any combination of these.
 Please refer to our “Transitioning into Beginning Figure Skating” Link on the right side of this page for more information.